Benjamin-Mc/Optrode/README.md

-To perform a test, execute the "OptrodeVersion5.py" file.
+To perform a test, execute the "Optrode_Version7.py" file.
 To do this in the linux OS:
 - Open a terminal
-- Change to the directory that contains the program -- "cd Documents/Olivier/LFF"
+- Change to the directory that contains the program -- "cd PhysicsLabPythonCodes/Optrode/"
-- Execute the program -- "python OptrodeVersion5.py"
+- Execute the program -- "python Optrode_Version7.py"

-Potential Complications:
-- At times the program needs permission to access the devices -- To resolve this, enter the sudo password
-- Errors when reading the DAQ card -- To resolve, simple exit the program and re-run it

-Output:
-This program gives three plots of output, these are:
-1.
-2.
-3.

 In the main program, there are multiple other programs, as well as libraries that have been imported for use.
 These are: